UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-09-introduction.rst

 ============

-This lesson introduces the concepts of concurrent and asynchronous programming and the python tools available to accomplish these approaches.
-Concurrency is doing multiple things at the same time -- in Python, this can be accomplished with multiple approaches: multi-threading, multi-processing and asynchronous programming.
+This lesson introduces the concepts of concurrent and asynchronous programming and the python tools available for their implementation.
+Concurrency is doing multiple things at the same time -- in
+Python, this can be accomplished through several approaches: multi-threading, multi-processing and asynchronous programming.

-Threading and multi processing support true parallelism, and asynchronous techniques allow tasks for accomplished in unknown order.
+Threading and multi-processing support true parallelism, while asynchronous techniques allow tasks to be completed in unknown order.
-Python recently added features to support async, and this lesson will focus on this new way of accomplishing async.
+Python recently added features to support async, this lesson will explain how to use it.

 These techniques can be applied to allow interfaces to be responsive while work is being done, and/or to boost performance with